AmayaGS/ProtoPathway/README.md

 cd ProtoPathway
 ```

-Then create a virtual environememt and install the requirements.txt
+Then create a virtual environmemt and install the requirements.txt

 #### General Requirements
 - Python 3.11.7